SubhasisDutta/Data-Simulator/README.md

 This file contains all details you will need to configure and generate the output.

-To run the Simulator you will need to go inside src folder and execute the main.py using the below command. python main.py <absolute path to congiguration template>
+To run the Simulator you will need to go inside src folder and execute the main.py using the below command. python main.py absolute path to congiguration template

 To execute the sample :
-python main.py <Absolute path>/test/templatefiles/csv_random_sample_template.xml
+python main.py Absolute path/test/templatefiles/csv_random_sample_template.xml